JeanetteEileen/PilatesPlus/README.md

  1. Go to the GitHub site [JeanetteEileen/PilatesPlus](https://github.com/JeanetteEileen/PilatesPlus)
  2. Click on the green button saying "Code".
- 3. Choose your prefered method to clone the repository.
+ 3. Choose your prefered method to clone the repository and copy the code.
 ## Instructions
 After the website has been pulled up, create a user login to begin.
 Before any sessions or equipment can be added, the user needs to establish a list of clients.
 1. Click on the Clients button to start entering client information such as first name, last name, email address, Is client active, and phone number.